NoozAbooz/mcpi-reborn-extended/README.md

 You will need to choose your architecture and if you want to build the client or the server, click [here](https://github.com/mobilegmYT/mcpi-reborn-extended/blob/source/docs/INSTALL.md#picking-a-package) for more info

 ### Building for Debian Buster
 We encourage you to use Debian Bullseye instead of Buster, but support is still provided for it.
-Your host OS can be either Bullseye or Buster for this, but it also needs to be x86_64.
+Your host OS needs to be Buster-based for this, and it also needs to be x86_64.
-Prerequisites:
-- Docker (Use Docker Desktop set to Linux container mode with WSL2 if you are on Windows!)

 ```
 ARM_PACKAGES_SUPPORTED=1 scripts/install-dependencies.sh